-If you are not happy that the concerns are being managed and that your child is still not making progress, you should speak to the SENDCO (Miss L Taylor), Head teacher (Mrs J Burger) or Governor (Mrs E Dunn).
+If you are not happy that the concerns are being managed and that your child is still not making progress, you should speak to the SENDCO (Miss L Taylor) or Head teacher (Mrs J Burger).

 How does the school evaluate the effectiveness of its provision for SEN pupils?